-This comprehensive Study Guide includes essential background information on the Bard and his life, his written works, Twelfth Night in particular, pre/post performance activities, and a list of applicable Academic Standards that are met with this performance.
+This comprehensive Study Guide includes essential background information on the Bard and his life, his written works, Taming of the Shrew in particular, pre/post performance activities, and a list of applicable Academic Standards that are met with this performance.
 While giving additional arts related experiences, these teacher-led activities are intended to broaden students' understanding of the play as well as how Shakespeare can relate to our own lives.